d-r-n/d-r-n.github.io/_posts/2023-08-09-catching-up.md

 Let's rewind.

 Samir and I met in 2020 during grad school.
-Although we came from different backgrounds and focused on different areas, we found ourselves in the same statistical learning course.
+Although we came from different backgrounds and focused on different areas, we found ourselves sin the same statistical learning course.
 It wasn't long before we discovered that we shared a deep love for cracking complex problems and a knack for thinking beyond the obvious.
 And just like that, a friendship was born.

 Late-night chats about the boundless possibilities of machine learning unveiled more.
 We both felt that entrepreneurial itch - the itch to create, innovate, and push the boundaries of what's possible.